8Sharon/Telengana-crop-health-challenge/README.md

 The primary goals of the project are:

-- To build a machine learning model that classifies crop health as Healthy, Moderate, or Poor.
+- To build a machine learning model that classifies crop health as Healthy, stressed, diseased or pests.
 - To leverage satellite imagery and agricultural practice data in combination.
 - To deliver actionable insights to farmers and agricultural departments.